jmvrbanac/Specter/docs/release_notes/index.rst

 Features and bug fixes
 ^^^^^^^^^^^^^^^^^^^^^^^^

  #.
+Added clean test state per suite - gh-#37 gh-#13
-Added basic parallel testing
+ #.
+Added basic parallel testing - gh-#3
  #.
 Fixed xUnit test class path
  #.
 Fixed standard reporter to not be red all the time - gh-#28
  #.
 Fixed be_in() assertion - gh-#34